runway-project/AirplanePlus/README.md

 This is a unofficial, non authorized repository for Airplane Plus for historical reference and troubleshooting.

-This AddOn is (C) [blackheart612](https://spacedock.info/profile/blackheart612) and licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/?), what allows you to:
+This AddOn is (C) [blackheart612](https://spacedock.info/profile/blackheart612) and licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?), what allows you to:

 * copy and redistribute the material in any medium or format